myokit/models/c/tree.md

 | [Original matlab code](https://github.com/drgrandilab/Grandi-et-al-2010-Human-Ventricular-Model)
 | [Paper](https://doi.org/10.1016/j.yjmcc.2009.09.019) Grandi, Pasqualini, Bers (2010) A novel computational model of the human ventricular action potential and Ca transient

-Known as: Grandi-Pasqualini-Bers human ventricular model
+Known as: Grandi-Pasqualini-Bers human ventricular model, GPB

 Note: Also credited as 2009 due to publication date being listed as 2009 and date of issue it appeared in listed as 2010.